rlynjb/wandrr/_posts/2017-12-11-Mapping-it-out.md

 - Idea behind the app
 - Breaking down the idea
 - Coding
+- Unit Testing
 - Consuming API
 - User Authentication for JWT in Vue.js
 - Architecting/Designing the Front-End
+  - Setting up Quasar framework on Digital Ocean and Nginx for development
 - Architecting/Designing the Back-End
 - Wrapping Up
 - Setting Goals